TLCFEM/suanPan-manual/docs/Basic/Architecture.md

         }
         else if(is_local) return comm_world.isend(object.memptr(), mpl::contiguous_layout<DT>{object.n_elem}, root_rank, mpl::tag_t{tag});

-        return {};
+        return std::nullopt;
     }
 };
 ```

 With such an approach, in the context of FEM, elements can be distributed on the process grid, and only elemental resistances and matrices need to be communicated.
-This minimises the data to be circulated as all other associated data (e.g., element and material internal state) can be kept on local processes.
+This minimises the data to be circulated as all other associated data (e.g., element and material internal states) can be kept on local processes.

 This approach only requires three MPI primitives: `MPI_Send`, `MPI_Recv` and `MPI_Bcast`, excluding the part of solving the global system.
 This approach initiates MPI communication per element per iteration.